 - --data-path <path> Folder were data to be processed is located.
 Default is current working directory. - --proc-path <path> Folder were processed data will be stored.
-Default is current working directory. - --extraction <method> Select the Extraction Methods.
-The only one implemented at the moment is fractional. - --reference-files <path> Folder where to find reference-lamps - --debug Shows extended and more messages.
-Also show plots of intermediate steps. - --max-targets <value> Maximum number of targets to detect in a single image.
-Default is 3. - --save-plots Save plots as described in plotting - --plot-results Show plots during execution.
+Default is current working directory. - --search-pattern <pattern> Prefix for picking up files.
+Default cfzsto.
+See File Prefixes. - --extraction <method> Select the Extraction Methods.
+The only one implemented at the moment is fractional. - --reference-files <path> Folder where to find the reference lamps. - --debug Shows extended and more messages. - --debug-plot Shows plots of intermediate steps. - --max-targets <value> Maximum number of targets to detect in a single image.
+Default is 3. - --save-plots Save plots. - --plot-results Show plots during execution.